 Why Everyone Needs to Wear Sunscreen

-How to Protect Your Skin from the Sun
+How to Protect Your Skin From the Sun

 More goes into keeping your skin protected than just slapping on sunscreen when you’re on vacation or at the beach.
-To help prevent sunburns, sun damage, and skin cancer, follow these protective steps:
+To help prevent sunburns, sun damage and skin cancer, follow these protective steps:

 The Best Sunscreens for Dark Skin Tones

 This weightless sunscreen provides broad-spectrum protection in an ultra-sheer, transparent fluid.
 It spreads easily, dries quickly, and doesn’t leave behind a residue.
-It basically checks off all the right boxes.
+It checks off all the right boxes.